Mission: Magic!: Characters and format

 After drawing a magic door on the blackboard, Miss Tickle, Tut Tut and the students would fly through the door and meet up with Springfield and his familiar, an owl named Ptolemy.
 In their travels to otherworldly lands and times, they would solve mysteries, fix problems, or help people in need.
 At the middle or end of each show, Springfield performed a song, its lyrics often tying into the message of that week's story.
 An album with most of the songs from the series was released in 1974, followed by a CD version in 2004.

-Although Mission: Magic! was primarily intended to promote Springfield's teen idol status in America, the cartoon itself would be a forerunner for the 1990s PBS series, The Magic School Bus, in which Lily Tomlin provided the voice of teacher Miss Frizzle.
-Both shows featured red-headed, magic-wielding teachers, with students from diverse ethnicities and backgrounds, and both shows combined entertainment and education.
-In each weekly episode, both school groups would magically transcend time and space to go on new adventures.

-Ironically, Springfield himself eschewed this series years later, claiming that it "scarred me for life."